Choosing aluminium doors for exposed locations

 When choosing your glass doors, you want them to be both low maintenance and efficient, both in terms of their aesthetics and how well they do at protecting properties from the elements.
 Every aluminium glass door on the market undergoes extensive testing for air permeability and water-tightness by an independent company, these test results are measured in Pascals and can be readily available for you to view, just ask a member of the Sieger team.

-Within the glazing industry, there are strict guidelines in place to ensure that products meet good thermal performance, therefore aluminium patio doors, bifold doors and sliding doors are all designed and manufactured within the guidelines.
+Within the glazing industry, there are strict guidelines in place to ensure that products meet good thermal performance, therefore aluminium patio doors, bifold doors and entrance doors are all designed and manufactured within the guidelines.

 Wind loading requirements are subject to the location of the project and need to be considered on a project by project basis.
 Some glazing systems simply aren’t suitable for exposed locations due to the level of weather-tightness they offer.
 Therefore, it’s highly recommended that the wind loading requirement is presented to the glazing specialists who can then advise you on the best glazing system for the project.

 Why is wind loading important to consider when specifying glass doors?